ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

         cd /opt/cluster

-    a.
-Edit the /opt/cluster/hosts file to specify the correct **internal** IP addresses of each node in your cluster.
+    1. Edit the /opt/cluster/hosts file to specify the correct **internal** IP addresses of each node in your cluster.

         ![](AWS/ClusterHosts.png)

-    b.
-Copy the value of /root/.ssh/id\_rsa over the ssh\_keys file and make sure the file permissions for the ssh\_key file is 400.
+    2. Copy the value of /root/.ssh/id\_rsa over the ssh\_keys file and make sure the file permissions for the ssh\_key file is 400.

             cp /root/.ssh/id\_rsa /opt/cluster/ssh_key
             chmod 400 /opt/cluster/ssh_key

-    c.
-Make any needed changes to the config.yml file.
+    3. Make any needed changes to the config.yml file.
 For our purposes we will leave these values at their defaults.
-However, if either of the *network\_cidr* or *service\_cluster\_ip\_range* values
-        conflict with any network defined in your environment, they must
+However, if either of the *network\_cidr* or *service\_cluster\_ip\_range* values conflict with any network defined in your environment, they must